Validation

 Test intersection

 This tool allows you to check if an intersection node will trigger a specific instruction to the user, based on the angle of the change of direction.
-To use this tool, you must first select an intersection node.
+To use this tool, you must select an intersection node first.

 Route solver

-This tool allows you to test a specific route to see what path will be generated between two POIs.
+This tool allows you to test a specific route, in order to see which path will be generated between two POIs.

 Â